dynamsoft-docs/mobile-document-scanner-docs-js/codegallery/usecase/capture-single-page-and-then-crop.md

 needAutoGenerateSidebar: true
 needGenerateH3Content: true
 noTitleIndex: true
-title: Mobile Web Capture - Use Cases - Review and Adjust the detected boundaries
+title: Mobile Web Capture - Use Cases - Capture Single Page and Then Crop
-keywords: Documentation, Mobile Web Capture, Use Cases, Review and Adjust the detected boundaries
+keywords: Documentation, Mobile Web Capture, Use Cases, Capture Single Page and Then Crop
-breadcrumbText: Review and Adjust the detected boundaries
+breadcrumbText: Capture Single Page and Then Crop
-description: Mobile Web Capture Documentation Use Cases Review and Adjust the detected boundaries
+description: Mobile Web Capture Documentation Use Cases Capture Single Page and Then Crop
 permalink: /codegallery/usecases/capture-single-page-and-then-crop.html
 ---

-# Review and Adjust the detected boundaries
+# Capture Single Page and Then Crop

 This sample adds a perspective viewer based on HelloWorld solution to review and adjust the detected boundaries on the captured image.